 Kicking away the dirt hiding Roman history and finding what lies beneath...have we got the age of Rome all wrong?

-We might think that annoying bank commercial blotting out our favourite you tube clip or the latest presidential "vote for me" campaign is just another symptom of living in the 21st-Century, but, frankly, when it comes to advertising, the message stays the same, only the medium changes.
+We might think that annoying bank commercial blotting out our favourite YouTube clip or the latest lobby group campaign is just another symptom of living in the 21st-century, but, frankly, when it comes to advertising, the message stays the same, only the medium changes.
 "Vote for me" and "Don't vote for the other guy" advertising campaigns have been around since some Athenian decided it would be fun to to see how popular he was.
-In the Roman era, things were no different.
+In the Roman-era, things were no different.
 In fact, they were much more like today than we'd like to think.
-Every election season - November to December - hoardings were scrawled across the walls of the great Roman cities by professional sign writers encouraging "Vote for - ad candidate's name - he's a good man."
+Every election season - November to December - hoardings were scrawled across the walls of the great Roman cities by professional sign writers encouraging "Vote for - add candidate's name - he's a good man."
 And it wasn't just the candidates who paid for advertising.
 Just like today, certain interest groups got involved too.
 In Pompeii we see a group of women in the ummm...service industry...encouraging their customers to vote for their favoured candidate - who no doubt was a good customer too.
 And just like those personalised tweets and posts appearing in social media and pretending not to be advertising today - Roman sign writers were very keen on abbreviations.
 "A good man" was usually written as "VB."
 "I beg you to elect him" was "OVF."

 Here's an example of a surviving advertisement in Pompeii...